ComputerLars/thesyntheticparty/README.md

 ## **Datasets**

 The datasets included in this repository are comprehensive collections of data pertaining to The Synthetic Party's operation.
-These datasets include but are not limited to:
+These datasets include:

 **Clean Datasets**